oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ac_int/README.md

      nmake fpga
      ```

-> **Note**: The Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and Intel&reg; FPGA PAC D5005
-(with Intel Stratix&reg; 10 SX) do not yet support Windows*.
-Compiling to FPGA
-hardware on Windows* requires a third-party or custom Board Support Package
-(BSP) with Windows* support.

 > **Note**: If you encounter any issues with long
 paths when compiling under Windows*, you may have to create your ‘build’
 directory in a shorter path, for example c:\samples\build.
 You can then run